 Employees who wish to use district facilities after school hours must follow established procedures.
-Maintenance Office staff are responsible for scheduling the use of facilities after school hours.
-Contact your immediate supervisor or the Maintenance Office to request to use school facilities and to obtain information on the fees charged.
+The Maintenance department is responsible for scheduling the use of facilities after school hours.
+Contact Jesse Ruiz to request to use school facilities and to obtain information on the fees charged.